winnielin/vessel/README.md

 2. deviation notification popup on the map
 3. made red sth (heatmap) at deviation - extreme weather
 4. zone overlayed - show all JWC
-6. vincity - 1B label, notification: 15 vessels, value 1B, near warzone Iran
-7. zone visits graph put somewhere for a vessel
+5. zone visits graph put somewhere for a vessel

 ### Fleet Page